Yukon (electoral district): Geography

 The district includes all of Yukon.

 History

 The electoral district was created in 1901 with the obligation that Yukon send a Member of Parliament to the House of Commons by January 1, 1903.
 James Hamilton Ross, the third Commissioner of Yukon, was elected on December 2, 1902.

 The riding was abolished in 1947, and the riding of Yukon—Mackenzie River was created including a portion of the Northwest Territories.
 In 1952, Yukon-Mackenzie River was abolished, and the riding of Yukon was recreated.

-This riding did not change as a result of the 2012 redistribution.

 Riding associations

 Riding associations are the local branches of political parties:

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

-Current Member of Parliament
+Current member of Parliament

-Yukon's current Member of Parliament is Brendan Hanley, a member of the Liberal Party who was elected in 2021.
+Yukon's current member of Parliament is Brendan Hanley, a member of the Liberal Party who was elected in 2021.